Installing myBase Desktop

 The [Syntax highlight] plugin helps make programming source code highlight by syntax.

 It only highlights source code from within the RTF editor.
-When you have a source code file saved as attachment,
+If you have a source code file saved as attachment,

-and would like to make it highlight by syntax, please first open it with the RTF editor.
+and would like to make it highlight by syntax, please try to first open it within the RTF editor.

-This utility looks into the current outline branch and report statistics of the entries in the branch,
+This utility looks into the current outline branch and report file size statistics for entries in the branch,

 including attachments, item links, shortcuts, etc.